 About the Sioux Falls Municipal Band

 The Sioux Falls Municipal Band, one of the oldest and most prestigious bands in the nation, has been performing without interruption since 1919.
 The band’s performances begin with the Armed Forces Day Celebration in May each season and continue through early August.
-Special events include the Flag Day performance at Veterans’ Memorial Park, the Mayor’s Fourth of July Picnic, the Jaycees’ annual 4th of July Celebration, and an indoor concert at the historic Orpheum Theater.
+Special events include the Flag Day performance at Veterans’ Memorial Park, the Mayor’s Fourth of July Picnic, and the Jaycees’ annual 4th of July Celebration.

 17,000 people annually attend the Municipal Band concerts which include performances each Sunday, and additional performances during the week.
 Guest performers have included world-renowned opera singer Emily Lodine, regionally noted singers Gabriel Rivero, Tammy Roberts, Sarah Schreck, and Kelly Keyser, instrumentalists Carl Hallstrom, Emily Brandel and Tyler Nettestad, and children’s entertainer Phil Baker, as well as other highly talented performers.